HarvestAPI/apify-linkedin-post-reactions/README.md

 ## LinkedIn Post Reactions Mass scraper

-Our powerful tool helps you extract LinkedIn post social engagements and reactions such as likes, appreciations, praises without compromising security or violating platform policies.
+Our powerful tool helps you extract LinkedIn post social activities and reactions such as likes, appreciations, praises without compromising security or violating platform policies.
 It is very helpful for engagement analysis and outreach purposes.

 ### Key Benefits

 - No cookies or account required: Access reactions data without sharing cookies or risking account restrictions
-- Low pricing: $4 per 1k reactions.
+- Low pricing: $2 per 1k reactions.
 - Fast response times deliver data in seconds 🚀
 - No caching, fresh data.
 - Concurrency: each actor works scraping 6 posts at a time.